capoony/ECMSD/README.md

 ### RMUS (Read Mapping Uniformity Score)

-RMUS is a metric that assesses the uniformity of read distribution across mitochondrial genomes.
-Higher RMUS values indicate more uniform coverage, which can help distinguish authentic mitochondrial content from contamination or low-quality alignments.
+RMUS is a novel metric based on [Shannon's entropy](https://arxiv.org/pdf/1405.2061) that assesses the uniformity of read distribution across genomes.
+Higher RMUS values indicate more uniform coverage, which can help distinguish authentic mitochondrial content from mapping artifacts, contamination or overall low-quality alignments.

 RMUS is calculated as follows: